Gabri432/gophysics/readme.md

 A set of some of the most common physics formulas and constants.

+## Features
+- It provides Physics formulas and constants for calculation porpuses.
+- It allows to create some objects to simplify some calculations (see example).

 ## Which formulas are contained?
 ### Classical mechanics
 - Force, Speed, Time, Work, Acceleration, Density, Intensity, Power, Momentum